Homeland Security Degree Online

 Emergency Planning: This type of course teaches what is needed to survive natural and man made disasters.
 Topics include threat assessment, risk analysis, emergency operations, and communications.

-Intelligence and Homeland Security: This type of course looks at intel community responses to threats to the U.S. You may learn about illegal immigration, narcotics smuggling, money laundering and other organized crime.
+Intel and Homeland Security: This type of course looks at intel community responses to threats to the U.S. You may learn about illegal immigration, narcotics smuggling, money laundering and other organized crime.

-Border and Coastal Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
+Border Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
 You may learn about policies and strategies used to measure security along the U.S. borders.

 Homeland Security Degree Program Examples